sina-ss/measure-network-statistics/README.md

 ## Overview

 This project is dedicated to reviewing Internet Service Providers (ISPs) across various provinces of the country.
-One of the key features of this platform is the ability to assess and display average download and upload speeds for ISPs, mapping them to a percentage scale where 100% represents ideal performance and 0% is very poor.
+One of the key features of this platform is the ability to assess and display average download, upload speeds, and ping measurements for ISPs, mapping them to a percentage scale where 100% represents ideal performance and 0% is very poor.

 ## Features